Effect of cold laser therapy (LLLT) and high intensity laser therapy (HILT)

 Which laser power is the best?

-The power must always be selected individually and depends on various factors, such as type and depth of tissue, size of the area, energy density of the laser beam, duty cycle of the modulated laser beam and as well treatment duration.
+The power of a "cold laser" (low level laser therapy e.g. Laserpen) or high level laser therapy must always be selected individually and depends on various factors, such as type and depth of tissue, size of the area, energy density of the laser beam, duty cycle of the modulated laser beam and as well treatment duration.
 The type of disease, the patient's reaction capacity and the therapy method (e.g. trigger points tolerate a strong stimulus) can also play a role.